Xamarin Vs Cordova: The comparison you’ve been looking for!

 By utilizing standard web technologies controls, Cordova provides a comfortable environment for web developers looking to strengthen their skills to create a mobile app.
 It also provides a single code base across all platforms, which is a selling point against native development.
 However, despite this fact, it only manages to earn a slight edge when comparing Xamarin development.

-- There is a huge library of options for the mobile app developers as per their requirements
+- There is a huge library of options for mobile app developers as per their requirements

 - Creating vector graphics is much easier, which in turn saves considerable time during spec designing